 HAVE A QUESTION ABOUT THIS MODEL?

-The frameset will arrive fully prepared and ready to build.
-We fit the forks and headset and leave the fork steerer uncut.
+Your frameset will arrive fully prepared and ready to build with the forks and headset fitted and the fork steerer left uncut.

-If you have any special requirements please note these in the order notes.
+If you have any special requirements please let us know in the order notes.